ab4d/Ab4d.SharpEngine.Samples/README.md

   SDL and GLFW are used to get platform-independent ways to create windows and views.
   The 3D scene here is shown in the whole window area.
   This project can work on Windows and Linux.

-- **Ab4d.SharpEngine.Samples.Android.Generic**\
-  This solution is similar to Ab4d.SharpEngine.Samples.CrossPlatform because it also uses Silk.Net library.
-  To work on Android the code to initialize SharpEngine and define the 3D scene can be the same as for other platforms, but there needs to be some special startup code to create the Android Activity.
-  The 3D scene here is shown in the whole window area.

 - **Ab4d.SharpEngine.Samples.Android.Application**\
   This solution uses an Android.Application project template for .Net 6.